Vectorial1024/laravel-cache-evict/README.md

 Some drivers (e.g. `memcached`, `redis`) will never be supported because they have their own item eviction mechanism.
 For those drivers, you should use those features instead of using this library.

+Obviously, perhaps you are using your own cache driver which this library does not know about, but that you know how to evict the caches.
+In this case, you may define your own cache eviction strategies and register them to this library (see Advanced Usage section).

 # Usage

 You may run this in the command line: